Wednesday, August 28, 2024

 of what once might’ve

-—and may still be—
+—and may still—

-and my limbs praise
+and my bent limbs

 The truth is my nipples